TYMY1000/ML-based-Network-Traffic-Analysis-and-Optimisation-simulation-/README.md

    pip install -r requirements.txt
    ```

-2. Prepare your dataset in CSV format with two columns: `Jitter` and `Target`.
+2. Prepare your dataset in CSV

 3. Run the training script: